 "Specified Indebtedness" means any obligation (whether present or future, contingent or otherwise, as principal or surety or otherwise) in respect of money borrowed, as such may be evidenced by, but not limited to, bonds, notes, guarantees, reimbursement agreements and other similar obligations, or under any Swap Transaction (as defined in the 1991 ISDA Definitions as published by the International Swaps & Derivatives Association, Inc.), other than payments not made because of events similar to Illegality or because of the obligation to pay being disputed in good faith and excluding, for Party A, indebtedness in respect of deposits received.

-“Threshold Amount’’ means, in relation to Party A, 1% of Party A’s Credit Support Provider’s shareholder equity, and, in relation to Party B, USD 50,000,000 (FIFTY MILLION US DOLLARS).
+“Threshold Amount’’ means, in relation to both parties, USD100,000,000

 (d) The “Credit Event Upon Merger’’ provisions of Section 5(b)(iv) will apply to Party A and will apply to Party B’s Credit Support Provider.